ldkong1205/Robo3D/README.md

 ## Create Corruption Set
-You can manage to create your own "RoboDet" corrpution sets on other LiDAR-based point cloud datasets using our defined corruption types!
+You can manage to create your own "Robo3D" corrpution sets on other LiDAR-based point cloud datasets using our defined corruption types!
 Follow the instructions listed in [CREATE.md](docs/CREATE.md).

 ## TODO List